Nicholas Hulley and Nadja Lossgott are Creative Partners at AMV BBDO in London.

-Nadja has been named as The One Club's 10 “Next Creative Leaders" and as one of Management Today's "35 under 35” that recognises female talent.
+Nadja has been named as The One Club's 10 “Next Creative Leaders" and Campaign's "Women of Tomorrow", as well as one of Management Today's "35 under 35” that recognises female talent.

 Outside of work, Nadja likes to keep plants alive long enough to feel good about herself and Nicholas enjoys the soul-crushing futility of trying to get a golf ball into a hole.